taurus-org/taurus/doc/source/devel/overview/overview_controller.rst

 :class:`IORegisterController`
     A controller designed to control hardware registers.

-Controller plug-ins can be written in Python_ or C++.
-Each controller code is basically a Python_ or C++ class that needs to obey a specific :term:`API`.
+Controller plug-ins can be written in Python_ (and in the future in C++).
+Each controller code is basically a Python_ class that needs to obey a specific :term:`API`.

-Information on how to write your own sardana controller :term:`plug-in` can be found :ref:`here <pool-controller-howto>`.

-The complete controller :term:`API` can be found :ref:`here <pool-controller-api>`.

 Here is an a extract of the pertinent part of a Python_ motor controller code that is able to talk to a Newport motor controller::